 The bond between caregiver and care receiver also depends on vulnerability.
 Since a person needing care may feel they are unworthy of a caregiver’s friendship, caregivers have a responsibility to reduce this feeling.
 Showing yourself as emotionally vulnerable will do just that.

 9. We Need a Heroic Narrative for Death: By Amanda Bennett

 This presentation is about hope, not hope of an everlasting life, but instead the hope for a happy ending.
 It’s about maintaining positive outlooks on life, regardless of the adverse events that usher in death.
 Amanda Bennett helps us realize that death is not only a concern for the aging, but also concerns the friends and families of the old and ill.

 10. Let’s Talk About Dying: By Peter Saul

 Intensive care doctor Peter Saul muses on how we talk about death.
 He explains how many individuals, patients and families ignore the issue of death until the inevitable day is upon them.

 Since maintaining a positive attitude in old age is essential for keeping the quality of life high, it matters how we die.
 Without sharing an open dialog about death and dying, we deprive ourselves of the chance for a quality, dignified death.

-Although some of these ideas might not be applicable to everyone, they should give caregivers some tools to help assist the elderly people they look after and their families.
-These talks are a great start for helping caregivers make the most of the precious moments of a senior’s life, and provide wonderful, memorable experiences for seniors, their families, and their caregivers.
+Although some of these ideas might not be applicable to everyone, they should offer inspiration for Alzheimer's caregivers.
+These talks are a great start for helping caregivers make the most of the precious moments of a senior’s life, and provide wonderful, memorable experiences for seniors, their families and their caregivers.